 I didn’t know anything about food from Burkina Faso before this week.
-I also did not get much of a response on Reddit, so I had to rely on my own research when working out what to make.
+I also did not get much of a response from Reddit, so I had to mostly rely on my own research when working out what to make.

 What Do People Eat in Burkina Faso?